 Do you have 13 minutes to kill?
 Is the Galaxy Camera something that might interest you?
 Then you may as well watch this 13-minute long video Samsung posted about it.
 It'll tell you stuff.
 Stuff about the Galaxy Camera.
 Personally, I like it with a glass of warm milk before bed, but we thought we'd share it, as the Galaxy Camera's features are laid out quite completely and thoroughly.
 If you can survive the narration.

 Welcome to the Android Police Week In Review - your source for the biggest Android stories of the week.
 Don't forget, you can catch a lot of these stories (and more) on our weekly podcast.

-Welcome to the Android Police Podcast, Episode 28.
+Welcome to the Android Police Podcast, Episode 37.
 Don't forget - the Android Police Podcast's live broadcast is every Thursday at 5PM PST (www.androidpolice.com/podcast).
 The unedited video version of the podcast can be found here - and will likely include various verbal expletives, technical snafus, tangents, and probably a good 5-10 minutes of pre-podcast banter as we prepare.
 Watch at your own risk!

 Subscribe to the Android Police Podcast:

 - Matthew Smith, Host

 - David Ruddock, Co-host

 A winner has been selected.
 Congrats to April!